smyers24/LU-Decomposition-in-C-/README.md

 # LU-Decomposition-in-C-plusplus

-The code in this repo has code from a project made in school.
-The objective was to calculate the displacement of 3 masses in a spring-mass system using various computational methods.
-Additionally, this repo will feature the final paper that I wrote on the matter.
+# Abstract
+Springs-mass systems are used in a great number of situations throughout the field of engineering.
+They have potential in scenarios such as observing simple harmonic motion or studying forces with gravity.
+In this case, we are evaluating the displacement of 3 masses that are hanging from springs at equilibrium.
+We will be utilizing Cramer’s Rule, L-U decomposition, and the inversion of a matrix to do this.

-This contains MATLAB and C++ code for the various methods
+This contains MATLAB and C++ code for the aforementioned methods.